yury-sannikov/amnezia-wg-docker/README.md

 ## About The Project
-Microtic compatible Docker image to run Amnezia WG on Microtic routers.
+Microtik compatible Docker image to run Amnezia WG on Microtik routers.
 As of now, support Arm v7 boards

 ## About The Project
-This is a highly experimental attempt to run [Amnezia-WG](https://github.com/amnezia-vpn/amnezia-wg) on a Microtic router.
+This is a highly experimental attempt to run [Amnezia-WG](https://github.com/amnezia-vpn/amnezia-wg) on a Microtik router.

 ### Prerequisites

-Follow the [Microtic guidelines](https://help.mikrotik.com/docs/display/ROS/Container) to enable container support.
+Follow the [Microtik guidelines](https://help.mikrotik.com/docs/display/ROS/Container) to enable container support.

 Install [Docker buildx](https://github.com/docker/buildx) subsystem, make and go.